Recombinant Proteins

 Junctional Adhesion Molecule 3 Human Recombinant

-JAM3 Human Recombinant produced in E. coli is a single polypeptide chain containing 234 amino acids (32-241) and having a molecular mass of 26.0 kDa.
+Recombinant human JAM3, produced in E. coli, is a single polypeptide chain consisting of 234 amino acids (32-241) with a molecular weight of 26.0 kDa.
+It is fused to a 24 amino acid His-tag at the N-terminus and purified using proprietary chromatographic techniques.

 Shipped with Ice Packs